 Pregnancy and Breastfeeding

 Many drugs—for example, antihypertensive drugs such as angiotensin-converting enzyme (ACE) inhibitors and angiotensin II receptor blockers—pose a risk to the health and normal development of a fetus.
-To the extent possible, pregnant women should not take any drugs, especially during the first trimester (see Drug Use During Pregnancy: Some Drugs That Can Cause Problems During Pregnancy*).
+To the extent possible, pregnant women should not take any drugs, especially during the first trimester (see Some Drugs That Can Cause Problems During Pregnancy).
 However, for some drugs, including ACE inhibitors and angiotensin II receptor blockers, risk is greatest during the last trimester of pregnancy.
 Use of any prescription drugs, over-the-counter drugs, and dietary supplements (including medicinal herbs) during pregnancy requires a doctor's supervision.
 Social drugs (alcohol and nicotine) and illicit drugs (cocaine and opioids such as heroin) also pose risks to the pregnancy and the fetus.

-Drugs and medicinal herbs may be transmitted through breast milk to an infant (see Drug Use During Pregnancy: Drug Use During Pregnancy).
+Drugs and medicinal herbs may be transmitted through breast milk to an infant (see Taking Drugs While Breastfeeding).
 Some drugs should not be taken by women who are breastfeeding, whereas others can be taken but require a doctor's supervision.
 Some drugs do not usually harm the breastfed infant.
 However, women who are breastfeeding should consult with a health care practitioner before they take any drugs.
 Social and illicit drugs may harm a breastfeeding infant.

 Last full review/revision October 2012 by Joan B. Tarloff, PhD